-Eduardo Garcia has a rags to riches story, from working illegally in a shadow economy to internationally acclaimed chef/restaurateur, so we decided to visit him in Mexico City.
+Eduardo Garcia has a rags to riches story, from working illegally in a shadow economy to internationally acclaimed chef/restaurateur, so I decided to visit him in Mexico City and hear it firsthand.

-At Maximo we enjoyed an amazing dinner, then were met by his wife Gabriela and escorted across the street to Lalo, their breakfast/lunch diner that serves as a special events venue in the evenings.
-As we entered, he was doing what he loves, cooking, teaching and hosting dinner for a charity to benefit children’s education.
+Dinner at Maximo was amazing, then his wife Gabriela took me to meet Lalo, their breakfast/lunch diner that serves as a special events venue.
+As I arrived, he was doing what he loves, cooking, teaching and hosting dinner for a charity to benefit children’s education.
 He appreciates his success and shares by giving back to his community.

 I was immediately struck by the level of passion he exhibited teaching.
 He was animated and obviously enjoying it as much as the student guests.
-When Gabriela told him we had arrived, he excused himself to join us.
+When Gabriela signaled my arrival, he excused himself to join us.

 Meeting Eduardo Garcia

 I introduced myself and asked what it was like to work in the U.S., only to be deported, not once but twice.
 He was no less enthusiastic telling his story, words spilling quickly, unreservedly from his heart.
 At once humble and apologetic for his missteps but at the same time proud of his accomplishment in building a new, better life not just for himself and his family but for all his employees as well.